sjentsch/lsjDocs/Ch05/Ch05_Graphics.rst

 To give a sense of the importance of this chapter, I want to start with a classic illustration of just how powerful a good graph can be.
 To that end, :numref:`fig-snowMap` shows a redrawing of one of the most famous data visualisations of all time.
-Thit is John Snow’s 1854 map of cholera deaths.
+This is John Snow’s 1854 map of cholera deaths.
 The map is elegant in its simplicity.
 In the background we have a street map which helps orient the viewer.
 Over the top we see a large number of small dots, each one representing the location of a cholera case.
 The larger